-Even if your symptoms of bipolar disorder are severe, mood swings and other symptoms can become stable with treatment.
-Bipolar disorder is a recurrent illness.
-Long-term treatment is strongly recommended to prevent future episodes.
-The best plan is one that combines medicine and psychosocial treatment to manage the disorder over time.
+Even if your symptoms are severe, they can become stable with treatment.
+Long-term care can put stop flare-ups.
+The best plan is one that uses medicines and psychosocial treatment over time.

-Bipolar disorder is best controlled when treatment is continuous.
-However, even when there are no breaks in treatment, mood changes can occur and should be reported to your doctor right away.
-Your doctor may be able to prevent a full episode by adjusting to your treatment plan.
-Work closely with your doctor and talk opening about treatment concerns and options.
-This can make a difference in how well treatment works.
+Bipolar disorder is best controlled when treatment is constant.
+Mood changes can happen even when there aren't any breaks in care, though.
+Tell your doctor about any changes right away.
+Your doctor may be able to put off a flare-up by making changes to your plan.
+Work with your doctor and talk about your concerns and choices.
+This can help make treatment work better.

-Keep a chart of daily mood symptoms, treatments, sleep patterns, and life events.
-This may help you and your family understand the illness better.
-This chart also can help your doctor track and treat the illness most effectively.
+Keep a chart of your daily mood, treatments, sleep patterns, and life events.
+This may help you and your family learn more about the illness.
+It can also help your doctor track and treat it better.

 Counseling to provide you and your family with support, education, and guidance

 Bipolar disorder in adults.
 National Institute of Mental Health website.
 Available at: http://www.nimh.nih.gov/health/publications/bipolar-disorder-tr-15-3679/index.shtml.
 Updated November 2015.
 Accessed September 25, 2018.

 Management of bipolar disorder in adults.
 US Department of Veterans Affairs website.
 Available at: https://www.healthquality.va.gov/bipolar/bd_305_full.pdf.
 Published May 2010.
 Accessed September 26, 2018.

 Miklowitz DJ, Scott J. Psychosocial treatments for bipolar disorder: cost effectiveness, mediating mechanisms, and future directions.
 Bipolar Disord.
 2009;11 Suppl 2:110-122.